Where do you want to grow today?

 Marijuana can be categorized into two main strains; cannabis sativa strains which are taller more ‘leggy plants and generally offer a more uplifting and euphoric high.
 Or cannabis indica strains which tend to be smaller more compact (good for stealth) and like it’s smell, offers a stronger more heavy stoned feeling.
 There are 100% pure sativa strains, 100% pure indica strains and an endless variety of hybrid strains, find them all seed strains here.
 Read more about the difference between Sativa vs. Indica.

-These days the big name seed companies make life easy and offer autoflowering marijuana seeds which flower at a certain point in their growth, feminized seeds which are 95% to 99% female and regular seeds.
+These days the big name seed banks make life easy and offer autoflowering marijuana seeds which flower at a certain point in their growth, feminized seeds which are 95% to 99% female and regular seeds.
 Of course you can also buy autoflowering feminized seeds to make life super automated.
 Learn more about genetics and the different seed types such as ‘white’, ‘blue’ and haze.

-BUY Seeds and then learn the pro secrets to BIG BOOM YIELDS.
+Quick pro secrets to BIG BOOM YIELDS.

 First visit our Hydroponics Systems Master Page to get a run down on all the different hydro systems available to you.

 Hydroponics simply means that the plants can grow without soil.
 They will usually grow in an inert medium and all of their nutrient requirements will come straight from the water they are added to.
 After choosing your hydro setup you will need to pick what growing medium to grow your marijuana in; some prefer the organic nature of good soil and others like the more synthetic such as rock wool and perlite.
 Apart from this difference the way you set up your grow room will be the same.
-So firstly we will look at the different marijuana grow methods.

 The advice from companies like Dealzer and SuperCloset are second to none – you can have the kit the next day and get growing by the weekend.
 We have worked all the major supplies over the years and these are the only two companies we recommend, I can honestly say you need to watch your back when dealing with some of the others.